wp-plugins/catalog/readme.txt

 * Customize the width and height of the catalog product cell, as well as the style, color, width, and height of the product cell border.
 * Choose the number of catalog products in the row and the number of rows in the catalog page.
 * Possibility of changing the color scheme and font color for the review section, as well as possibility to select the number of customer reviews per catalog page.
-* Customize the width and height of the product on the catalog, as well as to choose the design of the stars used to indicate customer ratings on the catalog.
+* Customize the design of the stars used to indicate customer ratings on the catalog.
 * Customize the styles and colors of the catalog views in separate sections.
-* Pagination support for placing specific amount of products per page.

  ###IMPORTANT: If you think you found a bug in Spider Catalog or have any problem/question concerning the plugin, please check out [Support Forum](http://web-dorado.com/forum/spider-catalog-wordpress.html) in our website.
 If you do not find a solution here, do not hesitate to contact us at [info@web-dorado.com](mailto:info@web-dorado.com).